Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

 At a given state point (temperature), a melt of monodisperse chains (with molecular weight $M_c$) can be characterized by just a few experimental observables: the mass density $\rho_{bulk}$, the average chain end-to-end distance per unit mass $\langle R^{2}\rangle/M_c$, and the maximal chain extension, $L$.
 Values for these observables for a large number of typical polymers are collected in Ref. \cite{fetters2007chain}.
 We present data for a selected subset of polymers expressed in Kuhn units in Tab. \ref{tab:Kuhn}.
 The Kuhn lengths are in the $1-2$ nanometer range, with a Kuhn segment mass $M_{K}=M_{c}/N_{K}\sim100-2000$ g/mol.
 The number of monomers in a Kuhn segment varies in the range of $1-13$, and the number density of Kuhn segments, $\rho_K$, varies in the range of $0.5-5 nm^{-3}$.

 A key characteristic of polymer species is their Kuhn number, which varies for common, flexible commodity polymers in the range $2 \leq n_K \leq 12$.
-For comparison, $n_{K}\gg10$ in gels of tightly entangled filamentous proteins such as f-actin.\cite{Uchida_jcp_08} In Tab. \ref{tab:Kuhn}, we observe a strong and systematic correlation between the Kuhn number and emergent properties such as the entanglement modulus and the entanglement length measured in Kuhn units.
-This observation suggests that the Kuhn number is a key molecular parameter in predicting entanglement related phenomena.
-We will return to this point in Sec.~\ref{sec:predicting}.
+For comparison, $n_{K}>10^4$ in gels of tightly entangled filamentous proteins such as f-actin.\cite{Uchida_jcp_08} In agreement with the arguments in the preceding section, we observe in Tab. \ref{tab:Kuhn} a systematic correlation between the Kuhn number and emergent properties such as the entanglement modulus and the entanglement length measured in Kuhn units.
+We will return to this point in Sec.~\ref{sec:plateau moduli}.